Course Design Institute

 Learning Team Facilitators

 Along with the core faculty, several highly experienced facilitators lead individual learning teams through the process of learning-focused course design.
 By actively listening and asking powerful questions, your learning team facilitator will guide you in developing your dream course.
-Brief bios for current facilitators are listed below.
+Brief bios for our Summer 2025 facilitators are listed below.

 Elizabeth Dickens

-Associate Professor, General Faculty (English) & Associate Director, Center for Teaching Excellence – University of Virginia
+Associate Professor & Associate Director, Center for Teaching Excellence – University of Virginia

 Brian Helmke